-The Central Bureau of Statistics (CBS) of Curação is very pleased to release its third issue of the Environment Statistics Compendium.
+The Central Bureau of Statistics (CBS) of Curação is very pleased to release its fourth issue of the Environment Statistics Compendium.
 As has been said in the former publications, it is the intention to update the Compendium annually.

 A compendium is a collection of information in which a brief summary is presented on environmental Statistics.
-The data collected is based on the principles of the Curaçaoan adjusted version of the Core Set of the FDES, the Framework for the Development of Environmental Statistics of the U.N.
-The Core Set contains the most important environment statistics to describe statistical topics thus providing guidance to environmental programs and policies.
+The data collected is based on the principles of, the for important environment statistics to describe statistical topics thus providing guidance to environmental programs and policies.

-The publication reflects the collation of existing CBS data sources and administrative sources of government- and non-government entities.
+Curação adjusted version, of the Core Set of the FDES, the Framework for the sources of government- and non-government entities.
 Although it was not possible to receive all the data needed and that the CBS still has some data gaps to deal with, the Bureau gratefully acknowledges the support of all the experts and stakeholders who were committed to provide the statistical data and information needed.
-Our aim is to continue to issue this publication annually.
-In principle, the data presented here cover the years 2010 to 2017.
+Our aim is to continue to issue this publication bi-annually.
+In principle, the data presented here cover the years 2010 to 2018.